ericchambers1940/cobbler3/README.md

 cobbler3
 ================

-Installs and configures the latest version of Cobbler 3.x.x
+Installs and configures the latest version of Cobbler 3.x.x available in EPEL

 ## Supported Platforms
 - CentOS 8 Stream